-2. Independent experts23: in accordance with section 6.2.2 shall submit a Dol.
-In accordance with section 6.2.3 and 6.2.4 a DACoI and/or ODoI may also be required, where applicable.
-The assessment and related decision, if any, shall be done by the Head of the unit responsible for the project/service where the expert is assigned.
-The relevant provisions of sections 8 and 9 apply to these external experts by analogy.
+3. External experts involved in preparing decisions to be issued by the Agency pursuant to Articles 14, 20, 21 and 22 of the Agency Regulation: in accordance with section 6.2.2, these external experts shall submit Annual Declarations of Interest, to be published on the Agency website according to section 6.6.
+In accordance with sections 6.2.3 and 6.2.4, these external experts shall submit Specific Declarations of Interests, as defined by the relevant Unit, and Oral Declarations of Interests, where applicable.
+The assessment and related decision, if any, shall be done in accordance with the rules defined in this framework.
+The relevant provisions sections 8 and 9 apply to these external experts by analogy.